DuncantheeDuncan/locallibraryjs/README.md

 	npm install # installing the dependencies
 	DEBUG=express-locallibrary-tutorial:* npm run devstart

+Or

+	run ./start #from the terminal Linux

 ## Usage

-When the app is successfully running, look for a consoled message about which port is the webApp running.
+When the application is successfully running, look for a consoled message about which port is the webApp running.
 Open your browser and type:

 	127.0.0.1:3000 / localhost:3000